 During Age II, cards are passed to the player to the right.

 During Age III, cares are passed to the player to the left .

 Special Case: Sixth Turn

-At the beginning of the sixth and final turn of each age, players will receive a two-card hand from your neighbouring player.
+At the beginning of the final turn (6th) of each age, you receive a two-card hand from your neighbouring player.
 Choose one (like in previous turns) and the second is then discarded, face down.
 The selected card is then played normally, then the Age ends.

-The unselected and discarded card is discarded without the
+Clarification : the unselected and discarded card is discarded without the

 End of an Age

-Each player compares the total number of shields present on their military structures (red cards) with the total of each of the two neighbouring cities: If your total is higher than a neighbouring city, take a Victory token corresponding to the Age just played
+You compare the total shields on your military structures (red cards) with the total of each of the two neighbouring cities: If your total is higher than a neighbouring city, take a Victory token corresponding to the Age just played

 – Age I: +1